goharbor/harbor/docs/migration_guide.md

-# Harbor upgrade and database migration guide
+# Harbor upgrade and migration guide

+This guide only covers upgrade and mgiration to version >= v1.8.0

 When upgrading your existing Harbor instance to a newer version, you may need to migrate the data in your database and the settings in `harbor.cfg`.
 Since the migration may alter the database schema and the settings of `harbor.cfg`, you should **always** back up your data before any migration.

 **NOTE:**